Business Basics for Life Coaches

 Even when you’re doing everything right, someone may still file legal action against you.
 From there, it’s up to a court to decide the merits of their claim.

 This is where professional liability insurance comes into play.
 Even a frivolous lawsuit requires time, money, and resources to address and defend against.
-Much like homeowner’s insurance, liability coverage is a form of protection for your business that you hope you’ll never need to use.
+Much like homeowner’s insurance, liability coverage is a form of protection for your coaching practice that you hope you’ll never need to use.

-There are several types of coverage available to life coaches, and the right policy for you will depend upon the particulars of your business.
+There are several types of coverage to consider, and the right policy for you will depend upon the particulars of your business.
 Let’s quickly review the list of insurance coverage options, with a short explanation of each.

 General Liability Insurance